darccide/ChinguPizza/README.md

 * [Node](https://nodejs.org/en/)

 ## Author
-Steven Thomson is a Fullstack Developer who recently transistioned back to the U.S. If you would like to contact him:
+Steven Thomson is a Fullstack Developer.
+If you would like to contact him:

  * steven.thomson88@gmail.com
  * [Steven Thomson's LinkedIn](https://www.linkedin.com/in/steventhomson1988/)